List of Inuyasha characters: Kagome's Middle School

 Ayumi (あゆみ) is one of Kagome's friends and classmates.
 She has wavy shoulder-length black hair.
 Being the naive, optimistic, gentle one of the trio, she is the only one of the group to support Kagome's relationship with Inuyasha.
-In the anime version of Inuyasha: The Final Act, as she graduated from high school, she wanted to become an interpreter, and in the manga version, she wanted to become an translator.
+In the anime version of Inuyasha: The Final Act, as she graduated from high school, she wanted to become an interpreter, and in the manga version, she wanted to become a translator.